bulbulahmed9/responsive-navbar/README.md

 # Responsive Navbar

-This is a beginner project of mine, built using HTML, CSS, and JavaScript for educational purposes.
-It’s a simple responsive navigation bar that works on both desktop and mobile screens.
-The project helped me practice building a basic navbar, making it responsive, and adding simple JavaScript interactivity like a toggle menu.

-Technologies used: HTML, CSS, JavaScript.
+A simple responsive navbar built using **HTML**, **CSS**, and **JavaScript**.

+---

+## 📖 About

+This is a **beginner project** of mine, created for **educational purposes**.
+It helped me practice and understand how to:

+- Build a basic navigation bar
+- Make it responsive for different screen sizes
+- Add simple interactivity with JavaScript

+---

+## 💻 Features

+- Responsive layout for mobile and desktop
+- Toggle menu on small screens
+- Minimal and clean design

+---

+## 📂 Technologies Used

+- HTML
+- CSS
+- JavaScript

+---

+## 🚀 Getting Started

+1. Clone the repository
-To try it out, clone the repository and open the `index.html` file in your browser.
+2. Open `index.html` in your browser.

+---

+## 📄 License

-Feel free to use or modify this project for your own learning or practice.
+Feel free to use or modify this project for learning or your own practice.